-If the complaint has not been resolved to your satisfaction, your next step is to submit a CS2 form available here within 15 working days of receipt of the response to your CS1, this can be extend to 40 working days with valid reasoning.
+If the complaint has not been resolved to your satisfaction, your next step is to submit a CS2 form available here within 20 working days of receipt of the response to your CS1, this can be extend to 40 working days with valid reasoning.
 You are strongly encouraged to speak to a Students’ Union Adviser who can give advice and support you through this stage.

-This will be sent to the Vice Chancellor who will investigate, or appoint a nominee to investigate, and respond to the complainant, normally within 15 working days of receipt.
+This will be sent to the Office of Secretary and Clerk who will investigate, or appoint a nominee to investigate, and respond to the complainant, normally within 20 working days of receipt.
 It is important to engage fully with the complaint investigation to ensure it is resolved.
 The Students’ Union Advisers can support you through the CS2 process including attending any meetings with you and if needed speak on your behalf.

 What if I am still unhappy?

 When the University’s internal procedures have been fully followed and exhausted you will receive from the University a ‘Completion of Procedures Letter’.
 At that stage you have the right to appeal to the Office of the Independent Adjudicator for Higher Education, who will carry out an independent review of your complaint.
 Details about the OIA and the type of complaints they are willing to investigate are available at their website here.

 How to submit a formal complaint against another student

 All students have the right to make a formal complaint against another student due to unacceptable behaviour if they have tried but failed to resolve things informally or if the nature of your complaint is not appropriate to be resolved through the informal route.
 The Students’ Union Advice Service can advise you on the most appropriate route for your complaint.
 It is important that you know the University’s procedures for student to student complaints, they can be found here.

 - Students are strongly encouraged to speak to the Students’ Union Advice Service before submitting a complaint, they can help you draft your complaint and consider what evidence is appropriate to include in your complaint.